rahulyhg/Matrimony-Project/README.md

-Matrimony Project Introdcution
+Matrimony Project Introduction
 ====

-This is an hybrid application based on cordova phonegap and OnsenUI framework Serve code: PHP
+This is an hybrid application based on cordova phonegap and OnsenUI framework -Serve code: PHP
-Server using: Ubuntu
+-Server using: Ubuntu
-Server ip: 139.59.254.92
+-Server ip: 139.59.254.92

 ## Requirement